purchasingtoolpak/lanyon/_posts/2016-10-08-introducing-purchasing-toolpak.md

 ### Future Development

 A number of templates are planned to be released in the future.
 Be sure to check out the blog post - ten procurement templates in ten weeks.
 Here is the link for week 1:	[sourcing strategy template]({{site.baseurl}}/2017/04/07/sourcing-strategy-template).
-Subscribe to Purchasing Toolpak blog to learn about new tool and templates for professional buyers.
+Subscribe to Purchasing Toolpak blog to learn about new tools and templates for procurement.

 ### Download